-She currently teaches a course on advocacy for SJSU’s doctorate program in educational leadership and a seminar on cleanliness and dirt in civic practice.
-Her next research project explores educational and non-educational spaces in which workers in the gig/creative/sharing economies interact with precarious academic laborers.
-A second project looks at the significance of founding the first feminist art program in the U.S. at Fresno State College (now California State University, Fresno).
+My current research explores educational spaces in which workers in the gig, creative, and sharing economies interact with precarious academic laborers.
+A second project looks at the founding of the first feminist art program at Fresno State College (now California State University, Fresno).

 Preferred: (408) 924-5374

 - "Teaching and Learning in an Age of Precarity: Toward a Pedagogy of the Transitory" (Communication Education, 2019)